 The AME (Achievement, Merit & Excellence) High initiative provides students with a clear path to achieve their academic successes.
 Annual goal-setting and regular review of achievement, combined with coaching from academic coaches and teachers, enables students to take ownership of their learning.
 This habit empowers students in continued improvement and lifelong learning beyond secondary school.

-Parents, teachers and selected buddies can view and comment on a student’s AME High academic goals in her e-Portfolio on the Ultranet.
+Whanau and Academic Coaches can view and comment on a student’s AME High academic goals on her Goals page or Strategic Planner.

 Your daughter’s academic coach will be either her form teacher, her dean, or one of the additional coaches.
 If you are unsure of who your daughter’s academic coach is, please contact the College Office.